IanWold/ianwold.github.io/Site/Posts/clean_meetings_a_software_engineers_guide.md

 ✔️ Do allow for a brief period at the end of the meeting for any additional topics if it's a wide-ranging meeting, but be eager to move individual conversations to later meetings

 ❌ Do not amend the agenda mid-meeting.
-It was agreed to, and if it's not right now that signifies that we can _abort the meeting_.
-It's not too late.
+It was agreed to, and if we find we're not focused that signifies that we can _abort the meeting_ - it's not too late

-❌ Do not "afterparty" - these are separate conversations and either separate meetings (or Slack threads better yet).
+❌ Do not "afterparty" - these are either separate conversations or separate meetings (or better yet, Slack threads)

 ## Time Management

 The meeting should have a specific amount of time.
 My favorite, and I am very serious when I say favorite - historical fact is that Winston Churchill would limit all meetings _during the war_ to 20 minutes. **YOUR MICROSERVICE'S RAM CONSUMPTION IS NOT MORE IMPORTANT THAN THE ALLIES WINNING THE SECOND WORLD WAR**.

-I don't know how accurate that fact is but I quote it more than once a week on average and in my experience nobody ever checks me on it so it's either true or you can also use it to keep your meetings below 20 minutes.
+I don't know how accurate that fact is but I quote it more than once a week on average and in my experience nobody ever checks me on it, so either it's true _or_ you can also use it to keep your meetings below 20 minutes.
 Whatever the historical accuracy, my experience has taught me that 20 minutes is enough for almost all meetings I've had to attend or conduct.
-Meetings that have gone over 20 minutes deliver exponentially less value to participants per minute of runtime.
+Meetings that go over 20 minutes deliver exponentially less value to participants per minute of runtime.
 The ideal length of a meeting is the amount time it takes to compose a Slack message.
 Oh look at that, your meeting can be a Slack message!

 ✔️ Do adhere to a strict time limit.
 Some objectives need to be reached and the meeting extended if not, but the vast majority don't.
-Set the expectation with everyone that you'll hold them to a timeframe and, as if by magic, the meeting will resolve in the right amount of time.
+Set the expectation with everyone that you'll hold them to a timeframe and, as if by magic, the meeting will resolve in the right amount of time

-✔️ Do keep conversation flexible but insert yourself when it needs to move along.
+✔️ Do keep conversation flexible but insert yourself when it needs to move along

-✔️ Do set approximate time limits for top-level items.
+✔️ Do set approximate time limits for top-level items

-❌ Do not tell participants about those time limits - just convey how long the meeting will be.
+❌ Do not tell participants about those time limits - just convey how long the meeting will be

-❌ Don't harp on participants about time, they're doing their best to navigate the meeting.
-It's always OK to politely interrupt with a brief reminder about time when necessary.
+❌ Don't harp on participants about time, they're doing their best to navigate the meeting; it's always OK to politely interrupt with a brief reminder about time when necessary

 ## Take Notes

-Take notes.
+Liek the heading says, take notes.
 This is why I enumerated "secretary" as one of the roles in the meeting.
 Someone other than the facilitator should be writing down notes.
 "Even for daily standup meetings?" you might ask.
 Well, you should consider whether those are necessary, but yeah you probably should be taking notes if you're having that meeting.
+If you counter that nobody cares about those daily standup meetings enough to take notes, _then you might consider a second time whether those meetings really are necessary!_

 Notes will serve as important documentation after the fact for participants about what's been discussed and agreed to.
 What's more is that not everyone in your company can be in every meeting, but you need to make sure that information is available to everyone in your organization.
 Keep minutes to allow everyone to revisit them when necessary.